zhuyan0619/zhuyan0619.github.io/_pages/about.md

 Education
 ======
 * Ph.D in Electrical Engineering and Computer Sciences (Computer Architecture Major), University of California, Berkeley, 2024 Aug. -- 2029 May (expected)
+  * Minor in Integrated Circuits

 * B.A.S. in Engineering Science Program (Machine Intelligence Major), University of Toronto, 2019 Sep. -- 2024 May
+  * Minor in Bioengineering
+  * Minor in Robotics and Mechatronics
+  * Minor in Engineering Business

 <!-- Education
 ======